 The Ultimate Guide to Packing Healthy Travel Food

-For many Canadians, traveling is a crucial part of their lifestyles.
-It’s probably why the first quarter of 2021 recorded 26.7 million domestic trips.
-Canadian fitness enthusiasts pack some convenience foods during travels to maintain a healthy diet.
+For many of us Canadians, traveling is a crucial part of our lifestyle.
+It’s probably why the first quarter alone of 2021 recorded 26.7 million domestic trips.
+Canadian fitness enthusiasts and food-conscious folks pack some convenience foods during their travels to maintain a healthy diet.
 But in truth, packing food for a short or long trip can be pretty daunting if you have no idea what to do.
 Fortunately, there are simple ways to simplify the process, including the following.

 1. Dried fruits, nuts, and seeds

 In reality, dried fruits, nuts, and seeds fall under the snacks category due to their convenience.
 Moreover, one important thing you will be grateful for during a long trip is having snacks.
 Indeed, you could have chosen candies, cookies, and other unhealthy snacks.
 However, because the focus is on healthy snacking, nuts, seeds, and dried fruits make the cut.
 You may want to exercise caution when packing nuts and seeds, especially since some are known to trigger allergies.

 These healthy dried fruits, nuts, and seeds contain beneficial fats useful to the human body.
 Moreover, you will feel fuller for longer due to the high fiber content.
 This will come of great use if you are unsure about the food quality at your destination.
 Fortunately, you don’t have to worry about them going bad, especially if you packed your snack choice into airtight containers.
 They’re easily accessible and a superfood on demand.